 Theological Education: As a part of the Ministry Residency, each resident will be enrolled as a full-time students in an SBC Seminary and will take virtual classes together as residency cohort at Forest Hills.
 By the end of the residency, Residents will have completed a minimum of 36 credit hours toward their Master's degree.

 Supervised Ministry: With an individualized approach, Residents will be able to learn, observe and experience ministry leadership under the support and direction of our seasoned leadership team.
 Residents will pursue development in their primary area of calling as well as gain experience in other avenues of ministry in the local church.

 Missions: Utilizing FHBC's strategic partnerships, Residents can gain experience in cross-cultural ministry, volunteer mobilization, field personnel support and disciple-making in local and international contexts.
 Residents would be encouraged to enter the sending process through the International Mission Board while serving as a resident.
 This specialization is open

-- Able to articulate a specific call to vocation, Christian ministry
+- Articulating a specific call to vocation, Christian ministry

-- Commit to two years in a full-time capacity to FHBC's Ministry Residency
+- Committing to two years in a full-time capacity to FHBC's Ministry Residency

 • During the Residency, each Resident must complete our membership process